binaryphile/dctk/README.md

 operates with the following basic tree structure (all are directories):

     .
-    ├── bin               # link(s) to main dctk executable, but named after their [command](s)
+    ├── bin               # link(s) to main dctk executable, named after its/their command(s)
     ├─┬ dctk              # built-in functionality
-    │ ├── libexec         # core dctk command and subcommands
+    │ └── …
-    │ └── completions     # bash/zsh automatic completion code
+    ├── completions       # autocompletion for your command(s)
-    ├── completions       # links for your commands to autocompletion ├── [command]         # your command's subcommands
+    ├── [command]         # your command's subcommands
     ├── [another command] # you can have more than one └─┬ [legacy command]  # when you already have or need more structure